easywebhub/easywebhub-com/content/index.md

     "permalink": "",
     "sectionInfo": {
         "title": "Working to build a web, app easier.", "name": "EasyWeb combines  modern static website engine with all the features you’ll need to launch websites of almost any kind.
-Achieve results faster than ever with the included Variant Page Builder."
+Achieve results faster than ever with the included EasyWeb Builder."
     },
     "sectionInfoA": {
         "image": "/img/hero8.jpg",